ARTICLE 1: NAME

 A. In the event of a vacancy in the office of Pastor, the Deacons shall act as the Pulpit Committee for recommendation to the church as early as practical, a suitable pastor and terms of his call.

 B. The Pulpit Committee shall keep a record of the minutes of the committee and all official correspondence.
 All members of the Pulpit Committee shall be pledged not to reveal any details of the deliberations of the committee until ready to render a written recommendation to the church of their choice for Pastor.
-The Pulpit Committee shall thoroughly explore the field of General Association of Regular Baptist church pastors who are available to call and whose doctrinal position and ecclesiastical fellowship is in keeping with the faith and practice of this church and its Constitution and Bylaws.
+The Pulpit Committee shall primarily focus their search on men who are part of the Baptist Network Northwest or General Association of Regular Baptist Churches or of like faith and practice and whose doctrinal position and ecclesiastical fellowship is in keeping with the faith and practice of this church and its Constitution and Bylaws.
 The Committee shall thoroughly investigate each prospective candidate as to his spiritual, educational and theological qualifications in serving the needs of this pastorate and as to his previous reception and faithfulness as the Lord's servant.
 The Committee shall present to the church only the name of one candidate at one time.

 The Pastor in conjunction with the Deacons or Trustees may establish such other committees and their members as may be considered necessary (ie. Christian Education Committee, Missionary Committee, etc.) It shall be up to the discretion of the Pastor to appoint the chairperson of said committees, unless elected constitutionally to that position.
 Those chairpersons elected constitutionally to their position shall work with the Pastor to select their committee members.
 Each chairperson shall carry on their work in cooperation with the Pastor and shall inform him of all meetings in advance.